michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 47. Every man who cometh to me and heareth my words, and doeth them, I will show you to whom he is like.

-48. He is like a man who built a house, and digged deep, and laid the foundations upon the rock: but when there was an inundation,Or, fulness, that is, of water. the inundation beat against that house, and it could not shake it, for its foundations were set upon a rock.
+48. He is like a man who built a house, and digged deep, and laid the foundations upon the rock: but when there was an inundation,

 49. And he who heareth and doeth not, is like a man who built his house upon the dust, without a foundation: and when the river beat against it, it immediately fell, and the ruin was great of that house.